 Static images are eye-catching, but they can’t hold attention and boost engagement the way videos can.
 Research suggests that people find videos more engaging and memorable than any other type of content, including the written word, and brands are embracing that trend.
 It’s estimated that 81% of businesses use video in their marketing, and mobile video consumption doubles every year.
-By 2022, video-watching is expected to account for the overwhelming majority of all internet traffic.
+Video-watching is expected to account for the overwhelming majority of all internet traffic by 2022.

 So how do you put this to use when devising your own content strategy?

-But if creating videos of your own is outside of your creative wheelhouse, you can still take advantage of this trend by supplementing your social media content or blog posts with informative, relevant videos from other sources.
+But if creating videos of your own is outside of your creative wheelhouse, you can still take advantage of this trend.
+Supplement your social media content or blog posts with informative, relevant videos from other sources.
 If you can add value for your audience, you’re on the right track to boosting engagement.

 Online content creation can often feel like a confusing environment of shifting goal-posts and complicated strategies.
-Fortunately, these three problems are pretty easy to fix – and such small tweaks can have a huge effect on the success of your content and its brand.
+Fortunately, these problems are pretty easy to fix.
+And the small tweaks can have a huge effect on the success of your content and its brand.